 Resonant Bodies Festival supports the growth and evolution of contemporary vocal music and vocal artists.
-The Festival currently produces an annual series of new vocal music performances in New York City and maintains a database of vocal music.
-Our goals are:
+Our goals are to:

-- To bring together a global network of new-music vocalists
+Bring together a global network of contemporary vocalists

-- To create and archive media resources to better connect audiences, performers, and composers
+Create and archive media resources to better connect contemporary vocal music audiences, performers, and composers